vele616/monorepo/packages/jobboard/website/content/jobs/cyber-security-engineer-curebase-dsIrM.md

 url: "https://boards.greenhouse.io/embed/job_app?for=curebase&token=4417720003"
 applyUrl: "https://boards.greenhouse.io/embed/job_app?for=curebase&token=4417720003#app"
 timestamp: 1618531200000
-hashtags: "#javascript,#typescript,#reactjs,#management,#css,#terraform,#aws,#marketing,#ui/ux,#git"
+hashtags: "#javascript,#typescript,#encryption,#reactjs,#management,#css,#terraform,#aws,#marketing,#ui/ux,#git"
 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/embed/job_board?for=curebase"
-summary: "Curebase is looking for a cyber security engineer that has 2+ years of experience in the cybersecurity industry."
+summary: "Curebase is looking for a Cyber Security Engineer that has 2+ years of experience in the cybersecurity industry."
 summaryBackup: "To apply as a cyber security engineer at Curebase, you preferably need to have some knowledge of: #javascript, #typescript, #reactjs."
-featured: 20
+featured: 8
 ---

 ## About Curebase